-Our Mission: To advance our global knowledge and stewardship of fresh water systems through research and education
+Our Mission: To advance knowledge and stewardship of fresh water systems through global research, education, and restoration

 Interview with Director Bernard Sweeney.
 Video courtesy of ContentDelaware.org